2022–23 Buffalo Beauts season

 The 2022–23 Buffalo Beauts season is the eighth in franchise history.
-In the off-season, the club signed former league MVP Mikyla Grant-Mentis to the largest single-season contract in league history, valued at $80,000 USD.
+In the off-season, the club signed former league MVP Mikyla Grant-Mentis to the largest single-season contract in league history, valued at US$80,000.
 Defenseman Dominique Kremer signed the league's first-ever 2-year contract on the opening day of free agency and was named team Captain on September 22.
 This will mark her first season in the role.